The Impact of Quantum Computing on Cybersecurity

 At the heart of this global effort is a U.S. institution: the National Institute of Standards and Technology (NIST).
 Far from unilaterally imposing rules, NIST is acting as an orchestrator.
 In 2016, it launched a global competition, open to cryptographers worldwide, to submit and evaluate new algorithms capable of resisting both classical and quantum computers.

-After several years of intensive analysis by international experts, NIST announced a first selection of winners in 2022.
+After several years of analysis by international experts, NIST announced a first selection of winners in 2022.
 In August 2024, it published the first official standards, marking the formal beginning of the transition.
 Rather than setting a single deadline for everyone, NIST is establishing a roadmap for organizations, particularly U.S. federal agencies, to plan their migration over the next decade.

 The New Guardians of Our Data